learnchef3000/learnchefapp/docs/admin/cold-starts.md

 Read more about cold starts as part of the [General Cloud Run Development tips](https://cloud.google.com/run/docs/tips/general).

-See where Avocano was featured in the [Google Cloud Next '23 Developer Keynote](https://youtu.be/268jdNwH6AM?t=1629), and cold starts discussed.
+See where LearnChef was featured in the [Google Cloud Next '23 Developer Keynote](https://youtu.be/268jdNwH6AM?t=1629), and cold starts discussed.